- Biding its time: 888’s hunt for the perfect media partnership

 Is sports betting legal?

-Pennsylvania signed a sports betting bill into law in October 2017, ahead of the repeal of PASPA, as part of broader regulation including online casino, poker and DFS.
-The state’s aim at the time was to go live in 2018 with online sportsbooks and gaming, yet so far just a handful of land-based properties have opened brick-and-mortar sportsbooks.
+Pennsylvania signed a sports betting bill into law in October 2017, ahead of the repeal of PASPA, as part of broader regulation that also included online casino, poker and DFS.
+The Keystone state’s aim at the time was to go live in 2018 with online sportsbooks and gaming, yet so far just a handful of land-based properties have opened brick-and-mortar sportsbooks.
 The online portion is expected to be up and running some time in Q1 2019, although the DOJ’s reinterpretation of the Wire Act, which led to PGCB executive chairman Kevin O’Toole stressing to licensees that their infrastructure should be “entirely intrastate”, could delay matters.

 Pennsylvania Gaming Control Board